Last changes: 16-april-2019

 Disclaimer: this is my own take on Komodo, the tech is steadily evolving and the project is in the process of ‘rebranding’ that includes how it will present and market itself.
 I think to have covered all main aspects and will update the guide with important developments.

 Komodo is a complete ecosystem for the creation of any blockchain-based project.
-The founder and lead developer jl777 sought to find a solution to the main bottlenecks of crypto: security, privacy, scalability and interoperability, without making compromises with decentralization.
+A full Swiss-army-knife of blockchain solutions.
+The founder and lead developer jl777 sought to solve the main bottlenecks of crypto: security, privacy, scalability and interoperability, without making compromises with decentralization.

-Despite success of the Multigateway asset exchange and a beta release of the SuperNet UI, it proved hopeless to release a stable product that required stability from so many underlying parts.
-The coins were constantly evolving and changing, some of them failed or were abandoned for their own reasons but the worst thing were sudden backward-incompatible changes that broke SuperNET functionality.
+A proxy-token asset exchange, the Multigateway, and a beta release of the SuperNet UI were released and enjoyed some success for while.
+Unfortunately SuperNet required stability from the coins it was built upon.
+Some of them failed or were abandoned for their own reasons but the worst happened with a series of backward-incompatible changes that broke its functionality.

 Komodo first 100 million coins were created at genesis.
 70 millions were distributed to Bitcoindark holders (the privacy coin used in the SuperNET project), 10 millions were kept for development and 20 millions sold to new users during the ICO from october 14 to november 19, 2016.
 The ICO raised 2636 Bitcoin, at that time were valued ~1.9 million Usd.
 Most of the funds are reserved to pay dPoW notarization fees until the ecosystem becomes self-sustaining.